 A secured credit card works like a regular (unsecured) credit card except it requires a security deposit.
 For example, a $500 deposit gives you access to a $500 credit limit.
 Secured credit cards are offered by many banks and credit unions.
 Inquire with the bank/credit union you currently have a banking relationship with about their secured credit card offering.

 Some retailers have easier approval terms.
-The limits tend to be small such as $100 but by using the store card and paying the balance in full each pay period you’re establishing a history of on-time payments.
+The limits tend to be small such as $100 but by using the store card and paying the balance in full each pay period you’re establishing a repayment history.

 Note: To create and maintain a good credit score, don’t buy more than you normally would with cash.